erjank/teaching/extras.md

     knowledge](GLOSSARY.md#pedagogical-content-knowledge)_ (PCK) that
     connects the two.
 PCK is things like what examples to use when teaching how parameters are passed to a function, or what misconceptions about wildcard expansion are most common.

-FIXME: more on PCK
+For example, an instructor could write variable names and values on paper plates and then stack and unstack them to show how the call stack works.

 A great example of PCK is Gelman and Nolan's *[Teaching Statistics: A Bag of Tricks]* {{"gelman-stats"|cite}}, which is full of PCK for